mantonionip/my-expenses/README.md

-# EXPENSIFY | AN APP TO RECORD & TRACK YOUR EXPENSES
+# MY EXPENSES | AN APP TO RECORD & TRACK YOUR EXPENSES

 [Live Demo](https://mehdi-expensify-app.herokuapp.com/)